What's an FSA?

 A Flexible Spending Account (FSA) is an employee benefit that allows employees to use pre-tax dollars to pay for out-of-pocket health insurance or dependent insurance expenses.
 We currently offer two types of FSAs: Healthcare and Dependent Care FSAs.

-With an FSAs, an employee enrolls during open enrollment period and elects how much they'd like to set aside pre-tax.
+With an FSA, an employee enrolls during open enrollment period and elects how much they'd like to set aside pre-tax.
 The total amount then gets deducted evenly from each paycheck for the remainder of the year.
 Employees can then use these funds for different IRS approved expenses.

 How does a Healthcare FSA work?

 A Healthcare FSA can cover medical, dental or vision expenses that you would otherwise pay for out-of-pocket, including co-pays and deductibles.
 For a full list of qualified expenses please visit IRS Publication 502.

-With the Healthcare FSA, there's a 2019 limit of $2,700 that you can set aside pre-tax.
-That means you can decide to set aside any amount between $1 and $2,700 in 2019.
+For Healthcare FSA, there's a 2020 limit of $2,750 that you can set aside pre-tax.
 You can elect to participate in an FSA during open enrollment and you must select a contribution amount at that time.
 You cannot make any changes or opt-out of the FSA later in the year.

 How does a Dependent Care FSA work?